Amar Kaleka: Neverending Light Productions

 In 2009, Kaleka founded Neverending Light Productions with partner Jared Bonshire.
 Originally, the offices ran out of Atlanta, but expanded quickly to Orlando.

 Wisconsin Sikh temple shooting

 Kaleka's father, Satwant Kaleka Singh, was president and founder of the Gurdwara of Wisconsin, located in Oak Creek, Wisconsin.
-On 5 August 2012, Kaleka's father and five others were killed in a mass shooting at a Sikh temple in Wisconsin.
-In the aftermath of the shooting, Kaleka became interested in politics, supporting gun control and new legislation to reduce hate crimes.
+On 5 August 2012, Kaleka's father and six other members were killed in a mass shooting at a Sikh temple in Wisconsin.
+In the aftermath of the shooting, Kaleka became interested in politics, supporting gun control and promoting new legislation to reduce hate crimes.
 Kaleka criticized President Barack Obama, who visited the sites of other mass shootings, but not the Sikh Temple.